- 1765 Wessanen incorporated

 Planting the seed

-In the 17th and 18th centuries, the Netherlands was one of the world’s greatest trading nations, with a huge merchant fleet that carried new and exotic materials between Europe and the far-flung ports of the Far East, the Americas, the Caribbean and Africa.
+In the 17th and 18th centuries, the Netherlands was one of the world’s greatest trading nations globally.
 The hub of this activity was Amsterdam where many of the ships docked and unloaded their cargoes into the warehouses that lined the River Zaan.

 Expansion into Europe and beyond

-After World War II, new production facilities were created in Germany, Belgium, France, Italy and Spain.
-Wessanen became a modern European company.
-It upgraded and extended production and storage and, after selling its flour mills in 1992, successfully transformed itself from bulk manufacturer to multinational marketer of consumer products.
-A new phase in Wessanen’s history began.
+After World War II, new production facilities were created in Europe.
+Wessanen became a modern European company upgrading and extending production and storage and - by selling its flour mills in 1992 - successfully transformed itself from bulk manufacturer to multinational marketer of consumer products.
+A true new phase in Wessanen’s history!

 Looking ahead, adapting to change